hungcq/knowledge-repo/IT/microservices-patterns/2-decomposition-strategies.md

     - Decouple business logic from presentation & data access logic in the adapters
     - -> Easier to test business logic in isolation
     - Flexible, reflect modern app architecture: multiple, exchangeable adapters
-  - Usage: design each service in a microservice archi
+  - Usage: design each service in a microservice architecture
-### Styles apply to the implementation view:
+### Styles apply to the implementation view
-- Monolithic archi
+- Monolithic architecture
-- Microservice archi:
+- Microservice architecture:
-  - Component: service:
+  - Component: *service*:
-    - With its own logical view archi (usually hexagonal) & potentially separate technology stack
+    - With its own logical view architecture (usually hexagonal) & potentially separate technology stack
     - Implementation view can take many form (see Chap 12)
     - Correspond to business capabilities
     - Has an API to provide client access to its functionality.
 API consists of: